DestanT/we_rate_music_drf/README.md

 - user can add a playlist from their spotify account to display on the app
 - other users can interact with playlists in the app by rating them

+NOTES:
+aria-label='screen-reader label' > add this prop to buttons and like components

+NOTABLE FIXES:
+SpotifySearchPage > leads user to authentication page and back > and async functions threw a warning: Can’t perform a React state update on an unmounted component > which led to abortControllers and cleanup functions.
+Another issue was axios required CancelToken (which is deprecated as of v0.22.0 (using v0.21.4) didn’t want to upgrade version at this point just in case.
+Opted to use old cancel request function.